The program review process is comprised of 3 integrated components:

 - Periodic extensive self-study and (external) reviews

-In the periodic review, the program/unit determine how its strategic plan should be revised to ensure that it responds to the resulting recommendations and thus, ensures that quality improvements continue.
+In the periodic review, the program/unit determines how its strategic plan should be revised to ensure that it responds to the resulting recommendations and thus, ensures that quality improvements continue.
 This process occurs over a period of five years.

 In the outline for the Program Review strategic plans, Section 3 focuses on outcomes assessment and asks the following: